mehstruslehpy/SeaSound/README.md

 - [Licensing](#licensing)

 ## Installation
 As of right now to develop and use this program my machine runs: Firefox 114.0.2, Python 3.8.10, Flask 2.2.2, Werkzeug 2.2.2 along with Bash.
+To build the docs I am using pandoc 2.5 and jsdoc 4.0.3.

 ## Start-up
 Run `make` and navigate to the address in your browser that is specified by flask at the terminal.